CescaNeri/DataMining-MachineLearning/data-mining/clustering/clustering.md

 ![](dbscan.jpg)

-A point is a **score point** if it has at least a specified number of points within Eps (points that are the interior of a cluster).
+A point is a **core point** if it has at least a specified number of points within Eps (points that are the interior of a cluster).

 A **border point** is not a core point but is in the neighborhood of a core point.